Joshua Johnson Council (JJC)

 JJC is one of the oldest African-American museum support groups in the country.
 Named after an 18th-century African-American portrait painter who lived and worked in Maryland, its mission is to forge meaningful connections between Baltimore’s African-American communities and the BMA by promoting and highlighting the achievements of African-American artists.

-Exclusively for BMA Members, participation in a Friends Group provides exclusive opportunities to visit private collections and artists's studios, connect with BMA curators and art experts, enjoy cultural outings to museums and galleries throughout the country, and much more.
+Exclusively for BMA Members, participation in a Friends Group provides exclusive opportunities to visit private collections and artists's studios, connect with BMA curators and art experts, and much more.

 Interested in joining a Friends Group, but not a BMA Member?Become a BMA Member Call 443-573-1800 Learn about BMA Friends Groups